I want to help you keep your cardio workout fun, effective and simple. So, here are three styles that will help you keep it interesting.

 If plodding along on a piece of cardio equipment is not quite your idea of fun, don’t let that be the reason for skipping the most important part of your workout.
 There are several styles of cardio training that will have you looking forward to your next training session instead of sighing as you lace up your running shoes.

-I often hear complaints that cardio training is boring and takes too much time but gone are the days when getting on a treadmill for 60 minutes while reading a magazine is acceptable!
-Let me say it loudly “if you are able to read while training, you are not working hard enough.”
-Put down the magazine and break up your cardio workout into more manageable, and fun, increments of time.
+I often hear complaints that cardio training is boring and takes too much time, but gone are the days when getting on a treadmill for 60 minutes while reading a magazine is acceptable!
+Let me say it clearly: If you are able to read while training, you are not working hard enough.
+Put down the magazine and break up your cardio workout into more manageable—and fun—increments of time.

 There are several theories about how much time you should spend at each interval for best results, but if you are new to exercising then a simple 50:50 ratio is a great starting point.

-I hope you can find a style that works for you or, if you are happy with your current style keep doing it AND tell me about it in the comments section.
-I love hearing about how people keep themselves motivated.
+I hope you can find a style that works for you, or if you are happy with your current style, keep doing it.

 Enter your email address to get the great info on nutrition, fitness and beauty in your inbox.